hadriane/aws_apigateway_lambda_dynamodb_contactform/README.md

 2. Setup IAM role
     1. Create a IAM policy to allow list/list_indexes/read/write/update/delete_items to a specific DynamoDB table
     2. Create a IAM role and attach the created policy to the role
+3. Setup an API Gateway
+    1. Create an API Gateway
+    2. Create a resource for the API gateway and enable CORS
+    3. Create a POST method for the API gateway
+    4. Deploy the API
-3. Setup Lambda Python 3 function
+4. Setup Lambda Python 3 function
     1. Create a Lambda function to create records in DynamoDB
     2. Attach the IAM role to the Lambda function
-3. Setup an API Gateway
-    1. Create a resource for the API gateway
-    2. Create a POST method for the API gateway
-    3. Attach the Lambda function the the POST method
-    4. Enable CORS on the POST method
-    5. Publish the API
-4. Use postmand to test
+5. Use Postman to test
-5. Setup a frontend web contact form
+6. Setup a frontend web contact form
     1. Create a web contact form in Apache

 ### Setup DynamoDB